 The challenge is to divide up the teams into groups of people with similar skills.
 For example: data marketing, IT security, IT data, etc.

-Yes, and if you have a more precise idea of the time needed for a delivery, you can also write it down.
+Yes - and if you have a more precise idea of the time needed for your delivery, you can also write it down.

 It's up to you!
-What seems to work well is the quarter, because you can focus on the temporality of the organization (finance, sales).
+What seems to work well is the quarter timeframe, because you can focus on the natural temporality of your organization (finance, sales).

-Yes, to know what can be done at the macro level.
-This is what Top Management often lacks in order to prioritize.
-Then you can give the person a capacity check at 2 or 3 months, but no more.
+Yes, if you want to know what can be done at a macro level.
+This is what top management often lacks in order to prioritize.
+Afterwards, you can give each individual a capacity check at 2 or 3 months - but no more.

 No worries, you create a team for your IT architect.